 Warning!
 Formats cannot be associated with any Table Access if you want to edit them.
 To edit a format already associated with a Table Access, you must first delete the associated Table Access(es).

 Table Formats Worksheet

-Print and complete this worksheet for each format you want to define.
+Print and complete this worksheet (Table 5 below and Table 6 on page 139) for each format you want to define.